Mahmoud-zahran/AccentureAndroidTask/README.md

 # Weather Logger
 Accenture Latvia Android Task
+The **Weather logger** application used to can log and save your current Weather data based on your location.

 **Description:**
 Create an Android application to save weather conditions for your current location.